NAME

 Adaptec 174x controllers do not support changing a device's sync rate or

-command is described below.
+offset.
+The camcontrolutility will not attempt to set the parameter if the controller indicates that it does not support setting the parameter.
+To find out what the controller supports, use the-vflag.
+The meaning of the-vflag for thenegotiatecommand is described below.
 Also, some controller drivers don't support setting negotiation parameters, even if the underlying controller supports negotiation changes.
-Some controllers, such as the Advansys wide controllers, support enabling and disabling synchronous negotiation for a device, but do not support setting the synchronous negotiation rate.-a
+Some controllers, such as the Advansys wide controllers, support enabling and disabling synchronous negotiation for a device, but do not support setting the synchronous negotiation rate.- -a

 - Attempt to make the negotiation settings take effect immediately by sending a Test Unit Ready command to the device.